 By 1971, membership reached the limit of 450 families.
 Another group of members broke off to found the Port Jewish Center.
 In the following years, the congregation abandoned its membership limits.
 By 1986, TCS had a membership of 550 families.

 Following Rabbi Rozenberg’s retirement in 1996, Rabbi Jeffrey K. Salkin became the spiritual leader of The Community Synagogue.
-In 2003, Rabbi Irwin Zeplowitz became the congregation’s rabbi, and he is currently joined by Rabbi Danny Burkeman and Cantor Claire Franco to form our clergy team.
+In 2003, Rabbi Irwin Zeplowitz became the congregation’s rabbi, and was joined by Rabbi Danny Burkeman.
+Rabbi Z is currently joined by Rabbi Sam Pollak and Cantor Claire Franco to form our clergy team.

 The Community Synagogue recently completed a multi-million dollar expansion of its facilities.
 The project produced a world class Early Childhood Learning Center, a serenely beautiful Beit Tefillah, a flexibly designed multipurpose room, a beautiful new library, an efficient main office, refurbished Religious School classrooms, indoor and outdoor play areas and many other less visible improvements.
 The new facilities have been built as an expansion of “The Chimneys,” retaining special features like historic mural walls and woodwork and thus keeping the spirit of the historic home built in 1926.